ROYAL COMMISSION OF INQUIRY... DON DALE

 There was indeed a time when management of NT wayward youth was quite successful.
 As a then welfare officer, of all the youths placed on my caseload, only three would I consider to be failures: one which I referred to a child psychologist (a huge mistake), another released into recidivism by an activist magistrate (David McCann), and a another who both police and I had concluded was utterly beyond reach.
 Sadly, it happens... when children are dehumanised in their infancy and there is no remedial intervention.

 Readers may believe that our child protection system is surely poised to intervene when signs of dehumanisation of infants are evident.
-The reality is that ‘the system’ will permit no such thing.
-An example: in the mid-1970s, as a member of the NT Crime Prevention Council, I attempted to table a survey which showed that our NT home-grown violent criminals all exhibited precursors to future violence and even sociopathy, as young as age two; behavior which was observable by community health nurses and later by pre-school teachers.
+The reality is that ‘the system’ will permit no such timely intervention.
+An example... in the mid-1970s, as a member of the NT Crime Prevention Council, I attempted to table a survey which showed that our NT home-grown violent criminals all exhibited behavioural precursors to future violence and even sociopathy, as young as age two; behavior which was observable by community health nurses and later by pre-school teachers.
 I argued that these profiles, once recognised, should facilitate family intervention to enable parents to modify their damaging child-raising behavior.
 At that time, we welfare workers were successfully doing this anyway with little resistance, also referring families to the Parent Education and Training programme.
 In most instances, harmful parenting was the result of ignorance and family tradition, or an outcome of financial and other pressures; both of which were easily managed with counselling.
 However, this almost cosmetic intervention was applied randomly and many families needing this missed out.

 The other committee members, which included then MLA Dawn Laurie, and a member of the Australian Institute of Criminology, refused to table the report but gave no reason why.
 This resistance was led by the committee Chairperson, Justice Jim Muirhead.